SCDES-Hydrology/scsf/README.md

 # scsf

-## An R-package containingspatial features datasets for the state of South Carolina.
+## An R-package containing spatial features datasets for the state of South Carolina.

 `scsf` is an open-source R-package published as a repository on GitHub.
 The package stores spatial features datasets for South Carolina.
 Includes the